LaberLogic/BuildIT/README.md

 pnpm run start:docker
 ```

 > Hot Module Reload (HMR) is not supported in Docker mode.
 This simulates how the app runs in CI/CD or production.
+You will also need to run pnpm run schema:change:docker in root of repository to seed your database

 ---